theGreatWhiteShark/climex/README.md

 A convenient interface to this core package can be found in the [climexUI](https://github.com/theGreatWhiteShark/climexUI) package.
-It comes with a full-fledged shiny application, which enables we user to access and investigate a lot of different station data and, at the same time, to tweak all the most important parameters involved in the preprocessing and the fitting procedure of the GEV or GP distribution.
+It comes with a full-fledged shiny application, which enables the user to access and investigate a lot of different station data and, at the same time, to tweak the most important parameters involved in the preprocessing and the fitting procedure of the GEV or GP distribution.